bayramf/openbot/README.md

 ### Key Functions

 - **Wallet Setup**: Allows users to create or import a wallet.
-- **Snipe Tokens**: Automates the process of purchasing new tokens quickly.
+- **Snipe Tokens**: Automates the process of sniping new tokens quickly.
 - **Swap Tokens**: Enables users to swap between tokens.
 - **Limit Orders**: Allows users to place buy/sell orders at specific prices.